Even in a country as complex as Indonesia, Pulau Madura remains shrouded in mystery.

 For many, the first major stop from Surabaya in Bangkalan, a town worthy of a night or two’s stay.
 Many head here for the bull racing and the town is home to the colourful Gelora Bangkalan Stadion (Jl.
 Raya Teuku Umar), where Madura United FC play most of their home games and enjoy a raucous support, even as they labour to respectable upper-mid table finishes in Liga 1.

-For anyone who’s got their own transport, the salt mines of Bukit Jaddih (5,000R entrance fee), pictured left, are worth the 25-minute journey.
+For anyone who’s got their own transport, the salt mines of Bukit Jaddih (5,000R entrance fee), pictured above, are worth the 25-minute journey.
 The beautiful white limestone cliffs combined with the views afforded by the hill’s peaks make for one of Madura’s most stirring sights.

 And thus, the visitor’s attention is attracted further across the island, where different sights, some hidden and some very much visible, await exploration.

-Heading further central, Pamekesan is home to the Monumen Arek Lancor, pictured left, perhaps the island’s most enduring image.
+Heading further central, Pamekesan is home to Monumen Arek Lancor, pictured above, perhaps the island’s most enduring image.
 Standing proud in the city’s alun (square), the monument writhes in an attitude of prayer and devotion, as though inspired by the ornate Masjid Agung Asy-Syuhada behind it.
 Coupled with rousing Uldaul festivities – comprising floats, costumes, music and traditional songs – the town offers a kinetic, rousing celebration of Madurese culture.

 It would be remiss to suggest that Madura is a premium destination for the beachcomber.
 Whilst the island offers innumerable fascinations, its coastlines lack any conventional attraction and would most likely leave connoisseurs of such places compiling a mental checklist of other places they prefer.
 A re-calibration might be in order in these instances, perhaps accompanied by downgraded expectations of what can be found.

 That’s not to say Madurese beaches should be avoided.
-Located about 12km to the Pamekasan’s south-east, Jumiang Beach is a popular hang-out spot.
+Located about 12km to Pamekasan’s south-east, Jumiang Beach is a popular hang-out spot.
 The myriad cafes and warungs make for a congenial atmosphere and as the nearby salt ponds stretch into the distance and a fleet of fishing boats cut a swathe through the brine, the impression is one of homely and wholesome enjoyment, rather than the hollowed-out fruit cocktails and world-renowned beach clubs of neighbouring Bali.

 Bali, it should be said, is one of the world’s most attractive destinations for holidaymakers.
 And this is justifiable for reasons no reader will need explaining; it’s also why Bali is worth avoiding, if only to escape the crowds.
 Consider instead remaining on Madura and heading further east to see what resides there.